 - “Best Restaurant In Miami”

 While they are busy ranking your website, they will also be focusing on ranking your Google My Business, which is your online business search identity.
 So, when people search for the same keywords, your profile comes up in the top-three listings, also known as the local pack.

-An additional service this agency provides your business is the email marketing.
-Basically, they have masterminded a plan for you to collect your customer emails, whether it requires you to give free appetizers, 10% off, or free drinks, the end goal is to get your customer’s email, so you can establish a connection by personally emailing them as a business.
+An additional service this agency provides for your business is email marketing.
+Basically, they have masterminded a plan for you to collect your customer emails, whether it requires you to give free appetizers, 10% off, or free drinks.
+The end goal is to get your customer’s email, so you can establish a connection by personally emailing them as a business.

 So, now, the email marketing department focuses on creating strategic email campaigns that work for your business.
 This could be by designing flyers to promote something new, designing menus to showcase your specials, making reservations, updating your customers, hosting a contest, or promoting holiday events.

-Your email experts will be sending out email campaigns every week and tracking the performance, providing marketing managers with the data.
-That marketing manager combines social media, SEO and email marketing data into one report, which they send back to you.
+Your email experts will be sending out email campaigns every week and tracking their performance, providing marketing managers with the data.
+That marketing manager combines social media, SEO, and email marketing data into one report, which they send back to you.

 Pay-Per-Click PPC Advertising

 You can do this right now.
-Search any service or a product online and you will be presented with advertisements from Google or other search engines before you get to the organic listings.
+Search for any service or product online, and you will be presented with advertisements from Google or other search engines before you get to the organic listings.

 Let’s say you are also doing PPC for your restaurant.
 The PPC experts will set up a campaign that outranks your competition and converts more than what you are spending.
 Their job is to minimize your ad budget and maximize your return on your investment.